 1. The MC service group is previously defined on the group management server with MC service client 2 and MC service client 3 affiliated to that MC service group.

-2. All members of the MC service group belong to the same MC service system.
+2. All members of the MC service group belong to the same MC system.

 3. An area in which the MC service client should send emergency alert is pre-defined in MC service server.